 ASSALAMUALAIKUM.
 We are pleased to provide a centre for Muslims to stop, pray and rest in the middle of the North Island along the busiest road, SH1.
 We pray that you fully utilise the facility and treat it like your own home.
-We are also pleased to advise that we have our very own Halal Restaurant, Straits Kitchen at 59 Hautapu Street, Taihape.

 Advanced Training Institute